Nonsurgical Plantar Fasciitis Program

 Physical therapy for plantar fasciitis aims to increase flexibility in your leg muscles — such as the gastrocnemius and soleus muscles in the calf.
 When allowed to become overly tight, these muscles put tension on the Achilles tendon, which connects the calf muscles to your heel bone.
 This ultimately pulls on the plantar fascia, the thick connective tissue that supports the arch of your foot.
 When the condition becomes chronic, it results in inflammation of the fascia, or plantar fasciitis.

 We also use ankle-foot orthoses (AFO), which are braces and wraps that restrict movement in the foot.
 This type of bracing is used simultaneously with other treatments, such as physical therapy.

 Therapeutic injections may also be used to increase blood flow and relieve tension in the fascia.
-Injections that may be used to treat patients with plantar fasciitis include guided injections directly into to the plantar fascia using either cortisone or regenerative medicine, such as PRP or Amnio fluid.
+Injections that may be used to treat patients with plantar fasciitis include guided injections directly into to the plantar fascia using either cortisone or alternative medicine, such as PRP therapy.